Fourier growth of degree $2$ polynomials: Introduction

-\end{theorem} This confirms a conjecture of Chattopadhyay, Hatami, Hosseini and Lovett, see \cite[Open Problem 1.7]{CHHL}, for polynomials of degree $2$.
-They state in \cite{CHHL} that they have a proof for degree $2$ polynomomials.
-Pooya Hatami has kindly sketched to us what argument they had in mind, we reproduce it in Section \ref{dickson}.
-Up to a factor $k^{-1/2}$, it gives the same bound.
+\end{theorem} This confirms a conjecture in \cite{CHHL} for polynomials of degree $2$.
+We note that the authors state in \cite{CHHL} to already have a proof in that case, which appears however not to be published.
+In Section \ref{dickson}, we give another proof of Theorem \ref{thm deg 2} based on the strategy they had in mind.
+We thank Pooya Hatami for kindly sharing it with us.
+It gives the following sharp upper bound.